Last updated: June 2026

 Is the Three Natural Bridges worth visiting?

-Yes, absolutely.
-The experience at Wulong is completely different from China's cities, here the focus is nature at a grand scale, with giant rock formations and a quieter, more open atmosphere.
-Walking through the valley and passing beneath enormous natural arches is one of the most memorable experiences in the region and a highlight of any itinerary through China.
+Yes, very much so.
+The experience at Wulong is completely different from China's cities, here the focus is nature at a grand scale, with giant rock formations and a quieter atmosphere.
+Walking through the valley and passing beneath enormous natural bridges is one of the most memorable experiences in the region and a highlight of any itinerary through China.

 What are the Three Natural Bridges?